Goal 10: Reduced Inequalities

 interview by hannah rochell

-We spoke to Lydia Amoah FRSA, CEO of BACKLIGHT, the cultural change agency, and Founder of The Black Pound Report, which explores the economic value of the UK’s Black, Asian and multi-ethnic population (she’s also a huge fan of Strictly).
+Earlier in the series, we spoke to Lydia Amoah FRSA, CEO of BACKLIGHT, the cultural change agency, and Founder of The Black Pound Report, which explores the economic value of the UK’s Black, Asian and multi-ethnic population (she’s also a huge fan of Strictly).
 Here, she tells us why it is so important that prime time TV shows include a diverse range of presenters, judges and contestants, and why she’s enjoying this year’s line-up so much.

 We now hear the term and hashtag ‘representation matters’ in the media but I cannot overstate the importance of seeing yourself in mainstream media.
 The confident woman I am today, isn’t the person I was growing up.
 I remember from the age of 14 up until I was 20, I felt like parts of me were dual.
 I knew that I was confident and I knew I had things to offer, but there was this other side to me that didn’t believe in myself.
 The lack of representation of successful dark-skinned Black women in the media definitely had a part to play in that - and I’m not alone.
 The first edition of The Black Pound Report that I self-funded and commissioned found that 66% of the Black, Asian and Multi-Ethnic respondents were not fully satisfied with the current ethnic representation on UK mainstream TV, including adverts.
 And this was in 2019.
 This proves that while progress has been made since I was a child, there is still a long way to go.